Sna8xs/ARSSchoolStuff/Vertretungsplan/README.md

     print("") # makes backslash
 ```

-There are still some changes to make and features to add and I will keep updating this repositorie.
+There are still some changes to make and features to add.
+Work in progress ...